mattcone/markdown-guide/hacks.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is the first sentence of my indented paragraph.
 ```

-The rendered output will look like this:
+The rendered output looks like this:

 &nbsp;&nbsp;&nbsp;&nbsp;This is the first sentence of my indented paragraph.